sagemath/trac_to_gh/Issue 2886.md

 # Issue 2886: change an error message

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2886

 Original creator: was